Opinion columns are just that, opinion. Nevertheless, they’re supposed to be based on fact. Journalistic guidelines say so:

 Thirteen years after al-Qaeda’s destruction of New York City’s World Trade Center and attack on the Pentagon, which killed nearly 3,000 people, the United States was even less anti-Muslim than anti-Jewish.

-Dvorak wrote that it's tempting to blame all this [the alleged wave of Islamophobia] on the Islamic State and the frightening terrorist attacks in Pars and San Bernardino, Calif.
-But even after 9/11, it wasn't like this Muslims say.
-In fact, hate attacks against American Muslims spike during election cycles.
-Wonder why?
+Dvorak wrote that “it’s tempting to blame all this [the alleged wave of “Islamophobia”] on the Islamic State and the frightening terrorist attacks in Pars and San Bernardino, Calif.
+But even after 9/11, it wasn’t like this Muslims say.
+In fact, hate attacks against American Muslims spike during elect

 What has been spiking in FBI tallies is radicalization among some American Muslims.
 Bureau Director James Comey said early last year his agency was investigating 900 suspects in all 50 states in the process of ISIS-like (Islamic State in Iraq and Syria) radicalization.
 By early December, 56 had been arrested on suspicion of plotting or helping support the Islamic State in the United States.